104th Infantry Regiment

 Located at Duke University.

 Blakeman, A. N. (ed.)
-Military Order of the Loyal Legion of the United States.
-New York Commandery.
 Personal recollections of the war of the rebellion : addresses delivered before the Commandery of the State of New York, Military Order of the Loyal Legion of the United States: second series.
 Wilmington, N.C.
 Broadfoot Pub.
 Co.
 1897, 1992.

 Casey, Patrick.
 Diary, 1863-1864